 We would then look at their blog posts and see what topics they are writing about.
 We can also check out their sitemap to get an idea of all the different types of content they have on their site.

-Check Google Suggest
+4. Check Google Suggest

 As you start typing a query into Google, you will notice that it begins to suggest other possible searches related to your initial query.
-These suggested queries can give you some great ideas for targeting additional keywords.
+These suggested search queries can give you some great ideas for targeting additional keywords.

-To find these suggestions, simply start typing your initial query into the Google search bar and then scroll down to the bottom of the page.
+To find these keyword suggestions, start typing your initial query into the Google search bar and then scroll down to the bottom of the page.
 You will see a list of suggested queries that you can target.

 Example: